 The Chair of the Board, Pierre Lépine, is independent.
 The Chair of the Board provides independent leadership to the Board with respect to corporate governance and to the performance of the responsibilities included in the mandate of the Board.
 The Chair of the Board is also responsible for the management, development and efficient performance of the Board.
 He directs and guides the Board on all aspects of its mandate.

+(g) Disclose the attendance record of each director for all Board meetings held since the beginning of the issuer's most recently completed financial year.
 See the table under the heading "Election of Directors" of the Proxy Circular.